 i.
 Standard Mount

 A Standard Mount Cartridge is easily identified by the two screws that hold it in place.
-The Stand mount also knows as “1/2 inch mount” as two screws 1/2 inch apart that mount the cartridge to the shell.
+The Stand mount also known as “1/2 inch mount” is two screws 1/2 inch apart that mount the cartridge to the shell.
 4 small wires connect the cartridge to the tonearm.
-The Cartridge requires a bit of work to assembly, a bit hands-on to change stylus as well as calibrate when used with turntables.
+The Cartridge requires a bit of work to assemble, a bit of hands-on to change the stylus as well and calibration when used with turntables.

 The “P” in P mount stands for “Plug”.
 This Plug type mount is easy to plug in and use as well as change.
 The P mount has 4 tips at the back of the cartridge that attaches to the tonearm like a plug and kept in place with a single screw.
 Also known as the T4P mount.
 Designed to be installed in P-MOUNT tonearms, it comes with a Universal adapter in case you want to use with otherwise.